bluebanquise/bluebanquise/roles/core/ssh_master/readme.rst

 Description
 ^^^^^^^^^^^

-This role configure the ssh access of inventory know hosts to ensure ssh access through nodes main network.
+This role configures the ssh access of inventory known hosts to ensure ssh access through nodes main network.

 Instructions
 ^^^^^^^^^^^^